 Teachers who are absent from school are responsible for calling and arranging their own substitute teacher.
 The following procedures should be used when utilizing a substitute teacher.

 - Planned absences should be arranged in advance.
-Administration and the treasurer should be notified.
+Administration, the treasurer, and your TA should be notified.